aiven/devportal/docs/products/m3db/howto/monitoring.rst

       If you are a member of multiple Aiven projects with *operator* or *admin* access right, you need to choose the project first then your target M3DB services.

 To visualize the collected metrics effectively, Grafana® is a highly recommended tool.
-See `Visualize M3DB data with Grafana® </docs/products/m3db/howto/grafana>`_.
+See :doc:`Visualize M3DB data with Grafana® </docs/products/m3db/howto/grafana>`.